AndresGQuiros/COMSOL-PEST_iES/README.md

 COMSOL 5.4 (or higher) and MATLAB with appropriate licensing are required (see below).

 ## Licensing
-PEST (Doherty, 2020) is freely available in its dedicated webpage https://pesthomepage.org/.
+**PEST** (Doherty, 2020) is freely available in its dedicated webpage https://pesthomepage.org/.
-PEST++ (White et al., 2020) is accessible and available in the US Geological Survey webpage https://www.usgs.gov/software/pest-parameter-estimation-code-optimized-large-environmental-models .
+**PEST++** (White et al., 2020) is accessible and available in the US Geological Survey webpage https://www.usgs.gov/software/pest-parameter-estimation-code-optimized-large-environmental-models .

 Licensing for COMSOL (ACDC, Darcy's flow and LiveLink for Matlab) and MATLAB are required.
 For parallelization a COMSOL Floating Network license is necessary.

-An example of the forward hydrogeophysical model is in the file .mph.
+An example of the forward hydrogeophysical model with the necessary input and output files is in the file 0_Model_Base.mph.

 MATLAB Version 2018a was used in this work.
-To modify MATLAB version change "C:\Program Files\Matlab_R2018a\bin\matlab.exe" for the relevant version in the ProgramInversion.bat file.
-The archive Run_Inversion.m is used to communicate with COMSOL and to postprocess the results.
+To work with other MATLAB version change "C:\Program Files\Matlab_R2018a\bin\matlab.exe" for the relevant version in the *ProgramInversion.bat* file.
+The archive *Run_Coupled_FWD.m* is used to communicate with COMSOL, run the forward model, postprocess the results and extract the relevant files required by PEST++.

 ## Prepare some files